-The objective of this lesson is to enable the student to understand the following:
+Learners, the objective of this lesson is to enable you to understand the following:

-- to know the important role played by Razia Sultan, the only woman to be seated on the throne of Delhi Sultanate in the 13th Century A.D. - to learn that her short reign period was full of struggle-a struggle for supremacy, between the crown and the ambitious but orthodox nobility. - to realize that the only fault that Razia had, despite having all the qualities needed to be a good ruler, was that she was born a woman and hence not considered worthy enough to rule in the 13th Century medieval India.
+- discuss the important role played by Razia Sultan, the only woman to be seated on the throne of Delhi Sultanate in the 13th Century A.D. - to describe her short reign period, full of struggle-a struggle for supremacy, between the crown and the ambitious but orthodox nobility. - Critically analyse that the only fault that Razia had, despite having all the qualities needed to be a good ruler, was that she was born as a woman and hence not considered worthy enough to rule in the 13th century medieval India.